 In your payroll software, you should have your salaried staff set up with a recurring payment.
 In Xero, this is done on their Pay Template by entering an Annual Salary and Hours, and in MYOB this is done through Standard Pay.

-In Tanda - in the Pay Conditions & Regular Hours tab of the employee profile, enter the Annual Salary in the Annual Salary field:
+In the Pay Conditions & Regular Hours tab of the employee profile, enter the Annual Salary in the Annual Salary field:

 If you’re using a Tanda Managed Award Template, on the right select the employee on the Award and select the Employment Type to Salaried:

-Note: If you pay by an EBA or with custom rules, you will need to create a custom "Salaried" tag.
+If you don't use our managed templates and use custom rules instead, you will need to create a custom "Salaried" tag.

 Timesheets